T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Variable empty: {{...}}
 ^^^^^^^^^^^^^^^^^^^^^^^

-Specify the required sanatize class.
+Specify the required sanitize class.
 Remember: for STORE_FORM and STORE_CLIENT the default is `digit`.
-This means if the variable content is a string, this violates the sanatize class and the replaced content will be an empty string!
+This means if the variable content is a string, this violates the sanitize class and the replaced content will be an empty string!